- Solutions

 blur.
 Online sales channels are reducing the role of wholesale distributors as manufacturers are selling directly to

-retailers and often directly to consumers.
+retail businesses and often directly to consumers.

 from the business-to-consumer model to also include business-to-business offerings.